muggy8/improbable/have-and-havenot/dJTdszpJ.md

 After some spinning, she released her grip and I went flying out of the platform.

-I didn't know how but as I was about to hit the ground below, I rolled myself into a ball.
+I didn't know how but as I was about to hit the ground below, my body rolled itself into a ball.

-After my roll put me into the right position, I extended my legs and jumped back onto my feet.
+After my roll put me into the right position, my legs extended and jumped my body back onto my feet.

 A graceful landing.